Cuba holiday, Havana to Santiago de Cuba

 Our guides are not permitted to take clients to places where animals are used as entertainment or are kept in poor conditions.

 In Cuba, solid waste pollution is a problem all over the island and in particular in the cities and towns.
 Waste disposal systems are just not adequate on the island and with a rapid increase in tourism this year alone, the problem could get worse.
 We provide suggestions on how travelers can reduce their impact.

 We suggest bringing canvas carrier bags so that you can use them for when you purchase water or souvenirs rather than the one-use plastic bags.
 We provide discounts for purchasing filtered bottled water before the trip, reducing the need to purchase bottled water.
 In the near future, we hope to be able to provide these filtered water bottles to all travelers.

 We provide information to travelers on ways to reduce water consumption during their trip.

 We encourage travelers to use bicycle taxis or walking for exploring the cities.
 Bicycle taxis are a great way to enjoy all the towns and cities throughout the island.

 PeopleWe work directly with Cubans and Cuban businesses, Our customized trips create jobs and help local families.
 We collaborate with local businesses, artisans and endorse real connections between countries and people

 As an example, one of our eight-day trips to Cuba supports a number of entrepreneurs/small businesses and their families as well as the subsequent indirect linkages with other sectors.
-Over the last five years, we have maintained working relationships with a plethora of small businesses, from casas particulares, family owned restaurants to local guides and shop owners.
+Over the last seven years, we have maintained working relationships with a plethora of small businesses, from casas particulares, family-owned restaurants to local guides and shop owners.